Fundamental AIM IHT ISA

 Chris and Stephen believe, based on their experience, the majority of small AIM companies addressing low-growth markets will remain small, and ultimately generate poor returns for investors.

 Key criteria for the fund are high operating margins, good returns on capital and strong cash generation, although Fundamental considers these traditional metrics to be less important in the case of smaller growth companies that may be rapidly evolving.

 Current portfolio overview

 Investors can expect a portfolio of between 20 to 30 holdings (subject to portfolio size) across a range of sectors.
-Currently, the Fundamental AIM portfolio has an average market capitalisation of approximately £885.6 million (June 2021).
-The portfolio is well diversified with a bias towards Software and Computer Services and Industrial Support Services.
+Currently, the Fundamental AIM portfolio has an average market capitalisation of approximately £733.09 million (March 2022).
+The portfolio is well diversified with a bias towards Industrial Support Services, Investment Banking & Brokerage Services and Software & Computer Services.
 Fundamental AIM ISA portfolios are managed on a discretionary basis so each individual portfolio can vary.